 When James Dyson developed the dryer he wanted to create something silent, or as close to that as possible.
 Having been frustrated that he couldn’t speak to his wife while she blow dried her hair, this was an important factor he wanted include.
 So, is it really quiet?
 The short answer is no but it is noticeably less noisy.
 It’s more ‘loud fan’ rather than ‘leaf blowing vacuum sound', which is definitely more tolerable.

 The Look and Feel - Does The Dyson Hair Dryer Look Nicer?

-Holding the dryer feels a lot more unique to any other we’ve come across.
-“The weight is significantly lighter”, Sam continues, that’s thanks to the 103 engineers that helped input the engine in the handle, rather than the head (where it usually sits).
-The benefit is that it helps create the perfect balance and in turn means you won’t get hairdryer arm ache.
+Holding the dryer feels a lot more unique, too.
+The weight is significantly lighter thanks to the 103 engineers that helped input the engine in the handle, rather than the head (where it usually sits).
+The benefit is that it helps create the perfect balance and in turn means you won’t get hair dryer arm ache.
 Thumbs up indeed.

 Our rating: 10/10

 The Versatility - Can The Dyson Hair Dryer Be Used On Different Hair Types?

 Dyson has recently re-engineered its styling attachments to include a smoothing nozzle, styling concentrator, diffuser, gentle air attachment and wide-tooth comb.
 Designed for curly and texture hair, the wide-tooth comb helps to create definition and shape, whilst the gentle air attachment goes easy on fine and sensitive scalps.

 The Hefty Price Tag – Is The Dyson Hair Dryer Worth The Money?

 £299.99 for a hair dryer isn’t cheap.
 And with the average power dryer coming in at just over £100, it is significantly more expensive.
 But if you are due a work bonus, out of ideas for Christmas, or you’re fanatical about hair - this dryer really is worth it